ionic-team/ionic-site/docs/nightly/api/provider/$ionicConfigProvider/index.md

 </h2>

 Whether to use JS or Native scrolling.
-Defaults to JS scrolling.
-Setting this to `false` has the same effect as setting each `ion-content` to have `overflow-scroll='true'`.
+Defaults to native scrolling.
+Setting this to `true` has the same effect as setting each `ion-content` to have `overflow-scroll='false'`.